Robert Hall (British Army officer)

 Robert Wallace Strachan Hall (4 June 1939 – 17 June 2016) was a British Army officer, rising to the rank of brigadier.
-After leaving the service he became a Conservative politician and was the last Chairman of Wiltshire County Council, then the first to chair its successor authority, Wiltshire Council, from 2009 to 2012; he was also Chairman of the Wiltshire and Swindon Fire Authority.
+After retiring from military service, he became a Conservative politician and was the last Chairman of Wiltshire County Council, then the first to chair its successor authority, Wiltshire Council, from 2009 to 2012; he was also Chairman of the Wiltshire and Swindon Fire Authority.
 He retired from public life in 2013.

 Early life

-The son of Brigadier R. C. S. Hall CBE, late the Royal Regiment of Artillery (d.
-1972), Hall was born at Aldershot and educated at Repton School and the Royal Military Academy Sandhurst.
+The son of Brigadier Robert Charles Strachan Hall CBE, late the Royal Regiment of Artillery (1905–1972) and his wife Lillias Smith, Hall was born at Aldershot and educated at Repton School and the Royal Military Academy Sandhurst.

 Military career

 Hall was commissioned into the Royal Regiment of Artillery as a 2nd Lieutenant on 25 July 1959.
 He was promoted to captain on 25 July 1965 and to major on 30 June 1971.
 He retired from the army as a brigadier on 1 March 1993.

 During his army career, Hall attended the University of Cambridge and graduated M. Phil.

 He went on to become Chairman of the Army and Navy Club, in Pall Mall, London.
 In retirement, he settled at Manningford Abbots, near Pewsey, Wiltshire.